 Responsible supervisors are aware of their duty of care to employees, visitors, and those that may be affected by their activities.
 Following these tips will help supervisors and safety professionals manage construction worksites effectively, putting into action efficient accident prevention measures and reducing injuries.

-John M. O’Brien is the principal attorney at John M. O’Brien & Associates in Sacramento, California where he focuses his time to handle personal injury, catastrophic, construction and wrongful death cases.
+John M. O’Brien is the principal attorney at The O’Brien & Zehnder Law Firm in Sacramento, California where he focuses his time to handle personal injury, catastrophic, construction and wrongful death cases.
 He is personally involved in all the cases and represents plaintiffs in a variety of complex settlement and court cases, frequently involving victims and family members of construction site accidents, product liability and wrongful death actions.